 Add the cooked carrots to your food processor along with fresh strawberries and grated ginger root.

 Pour in the water and blitz the ingredients until smooth.

 You can adjust the amount of water if you prefer your smoothie to be thicker or runnier.

 Serve this berry smoothie right away or store it in the fridge in an air-tight bottle for up to two days.

-Replace water with coconut water for extra flour and added electrolytes.
+You can replace plain water with coconut water for extra flavour and a boost of electrolytes.